flancian/garden/anonymous.md

 - a [[letter]].
   - [[open]].
+  - This contains a collection of thoughts directed to someone but not addressed to them explicitly.
   - #pull [[meta]] [[manifesto]]
-  - This containts a collection of thoughts directed to people but not addressed to them explicitly.

 Dear anonymous,